Source code for pwned_passwords_django.middleware

 )

-return [key for key in keys_to_search if _fallback(request.POST[key])]
+return [key for key, value in keys_to_search if _fallback(value)]

 @sensitive_variables()